What to do if you find an injured deer or abandoned fawn.

 A Mother Doe uses the "benign neglect" survival strategy for her young.
 She leaves them alone all day, returning periodically throughout the day to feed them.
 They have no scent, and will stay very still if disturbed.
 Thus a predator will walk right by them, and not be aware of their presence in the bush.

 These fawns are NOT abandoned.
 Their Mother is nearby.

-If you are worried or concerned that the bunny or fawn is thin, shaking, bleeding, crying, or has been there for more than 24 hours, then call the WRSOS Hotline at (306) 242-7177.
+If you are worried or concerned that the fawn is thin, shaking, bleeding, crying, or has been there for more than 24 hours, then call LSWR at (306) 281-0554.
 A volunteer will assist you in determining what to do.

 We have both White-tailed and Mule deer in Saskatchewan.
 "White-tailed" refers to the distinctive white tail that when raised is a flag and provides a flash of white, signaling other deer when there is danger.
 The Mule deer has a white tail with a black tip that it carries in the drooped position.
 The Mule deer's large ears are able to move constantly and independently from each other and are the namesake of this Cervidae (deer family).

 White-tailed deer are graceful and swift runners (up to 35 miles per hour), but do not generally run long distances, preferring to seek the nearest shelter whenever possible.
 Instead of running, the Mule deer jumps stiff-legged with all four feet hitting the ground at once.
 It can leap distances up to eight yards and reach speeds up to forty-five miles per hour.
 This style of leaping is called stotting.